bailey27/cppcryptfs/README.md

 When you go to mount a filesystem, cppcryptfs first looks for .gocryptfs.reverse.conf, and if it finds it, then it will mount the filesystem in reverse mode.
 If it doesn't find .gocryptfs.reverse.conf, then it will try to open gocryptfs.conf, and if it succeeds, then the filesysem will mounted in forward (normal) mode.

+If you mount a reverse filesystem and then copy the whole directory tree to some other location, you can then mount that copy (which contains encrypted files and the normal mode config file and other support files) as a forward (normal) filesystem.

+Reverse mode is useful for when you want to back up a directory tree of unencrypted files, but you want the backup to be encrypted.

+Reverse mode uses a deterministic AES256-SIV mode of encryption for file data, and it also does the file name encryption deterministically.

+Note: when you mount a filesystem using AES256-SIV in forward mode, any new encryption is done non-deterministcally (as is the case with gocryptfs).

+Because the encryption is deterministic, you can use a utility like rsync to back up your files, and it will copy only the files that have changed.
+Also, if your backup utility supports delta-syncing (as rsync does) when working with the unencrypted data, then it will also do delta-syncing with the encrypted data in reverse mode as long as the data is changed in-place.
+If data is inserted into a file, then a cascading change will appear in the encrypted file data from the point at which the data was inserted (actually, starting with that whole encryption block) and that data from there will need to be copied again.

 Command Line Options
 ----